junaidedappal/fbLoginpage-jquery/README.md

-# fbLoginpage-jquery

-this is a beautiful login page of facebook usig jquery for validation
+# // this is a beautiful login page of facebook usig jquery for validation